LaserWeb/deprecated-LaserWeb1/README.md

 3. You will wear professional laser-eye-protection when using a laser controlled by LaserWeb.
 4. You will use the LaserWeb software in a legal and safe manner.
 5. You relieve the author and contributors from any liability arising from the use or distribution of the LaserWeb software.
+6. You are entirely operating at your own risk.
+Lasers can be lethally dangerous.

 ## Sponsors